-Laura Oliver, president and medical director of Lionel’s Legacy Senior Dog Rescue in San Diego, Calif., said her nonprofit’s “Keeping Pets Home” program helps older people with financial difficulties by covering veterinary costs for their pets.
-(A complementary program, “Always Home,” pledges to take in pets who ultimately outlive their owners; one current human participant is 104 and enjoying the company of a mixed-breed dog named Layla.)
+Laura Oliver, president and medical director of Lionel's Legacy Senior Dog Rescue in San Diego, said her nonprofit's "Keeping Pets Home" program helps older people with financial difficulties by covering veterinary costs for their pets.
+(A complementary program, "Always Home," pledges to take in pets who ultimately outlive their owners.)

 "There are situations that require a little more effort and work on our end, but to be able to give them that companionship is just incredible," Oliver said.
 "It's like a gift back to us."

 Tomzie Greer said she started paying for her dog Starlett's medication instead of her own before reaching out to Lionel's Legacy.
 She was overjoyed when the organization paid for her "baby's" heart surgery.
 Starlett has since passed away, and Greer is determined to adopt a senior dog when she can.

 "With puppies, you have to be on your toes," she said.
 "The older ones are more seasoned, like I am."

 Ultimately, Seniors for Seniors programs celebrate the special bond between people and pets.